jobtrek/backup/backup/README.md

-# Enhanced Backup Sidecar Container
+# Backup Sidecar Container

-This folder contains an enhanced backup sidecar container designed to run **one instance per host** and automatically discover and backup all Docker Compose stacks.
+This folder contains a backup sidecar container designed to run **one instance per host** and automatically discover and backup all Docker Compose stacks.

 ## Features